kaylahicks192/kaylahicks192ceamls26.github.io/index.md

 # A "Currently" block — three short status lines for the home page.
 currently:
   - label: Watching
-    text: "Jenifer's Body - Netflix"
+    text: "Legally Blonde"
   - label: Building
     text: "Edge AI Applications for Human-Robot Collaboration in LEGO Assembling Operations"
   - label: Wondering
-    text: "How AI applications can help and relate to LEGO assembling, and why it is important"
+    text: "How AI applications can help and relate to LEGO assembling, and how this can help with accessibility."
 ---